4d/docs/website/translated_docs/es/Desktop/building.md

 You can build specific a `.4darchive` file on the concurrent platform by selecting only the [**Build client application**](#build-client-application) and the appropriate [**Allow automatic update...**](#copy-of-client-applications-inside-the-server-application) option.

-#### Displaying update notification
+#### Visualización de la notificación de actualización

 The client application update notification is carried out automatically following the server application update.

 It works as follows: when a new version of the client/server application is built using the application builder, the new client portion is copied as a compressed file in the **Upgrade4DClient** subfolder of the **ApplicationName** Server folder (in macOS, these folders are included in the server package).
 If you have followed the process for generating a cross-platform client application, a .*4darchive* update file is available for each platform:

 To trigger client application update notifications, simply replace the old version of the server application with the new one and then execute it.
-The rest of the process is automatic.
+El resto del proceso es automático.

 On the client side, when the “old” client application tries to connect to the updated server application, a dialog box is displayed on the client machine, indicating that a new version is available.
 The user can either update their version or cancel the dialog box.

 *   If the user clicks **OK**, the new version is downloaded to the client machine over the network.
 Una vez finalizada la descarga, se cierra la aplicación cliente antigua y se lanza la nueva versión, que se conecta al servidor.
-The old version of the application is then placed in the machine’s recycle bin.
+Una vez finalizada la descarga, se cierra la aplicación cliente antigua y se lanza la nueva versión, que se conecta al servidor.
 *   If the user clicks **Cancel**, the update is cancelled; if the old version of the client application is not in the range of versions accepted by the server (please refer to the following paragraph), the application is closed and connection is impossible.
 Otherwise (by default), the connection is established.

-#### Forcing automatic updates
+#### Forzar las actualizaciones automáticas

 In some cases, you may want to prevent client applications from being able to cancel the update download.
 For example, if you used a new version of the 4D Server source application, the new version of the client application must absolutely be installed on each client machine.

 To force the update, simply exclude the current version number of client applications (X-1 and earlier) in the version number range compatible with the server application.
 En este caso, el mecanismo de actualización no permitirá que las aplicaciones cliente no actualizadas se conecten.
-Por ejemplo, si la nueva versión de la aplicación cliente-servidor es 6, puede estipular que toda aplicación cliente con un número de versión inferior a 6 no podrá conectarse.
+En este caso, el mecanismo de actualización no permitirá que las aplicaciones cliente no actualizadas se conecten.

 The [current version number](#current_version) is set on the Client/Server page of the Build Application dialog box.
 The intervals of authorized numbers are set in the application project using specific [XML keys](#build-application-settings).